How to Start an LLC in Arizona (Step-by-Step Guide)

 These companies can also serve as your Registered Agent (often referred to as Statutory Agent in Arizona).
 Arizona requires that you elect a Statutory Agent for your business (although you may be able to be your own agent).
 Regardless, many people prefer the convenience and peace of mind of using an LLC service, compared to trying to do everything on their own.

-Some good options for forming an LLC in Arizona include ZenBusiness and Northwest Registered Agent.
-ZenBusiness is a budget-friendly option, while Northwest offers some of the best personalized service in the industry.
+Some good options for forming an LLC in Arizona include Northwest Registered Agent and ZenBusiness.
+Northwest offers some of the best personalized service in the industry while ZenBusiness is also a budget-friendly option.

 2